 It is quite common, and the reasons are multiple, and none of those reasons are positive:

 a.
-The wife may have a pattern of never relinquishing control to another woman, and she sees his dependency upon you as a threat to her power base in that home.
+Wives may have a pattern of never relinquishing control to another woman, and she sees his dependency upon you as a threat to her power base in that home.

 b.
 His relationships with other women have always been a problem in this marriage, and as unbelievable as it may seem to you, she sees you as one more woman going after her husband.

 c.
-The wife may have tolerated a great deal from this man over the years, and now that he is compromised, she takes over the control/power that she has long wanted.
+The wives may have tolerated a great deal from this man over the years, and now that he is compromised, she takes over the control/power that she has long wanted.

 d.
-The wife may have plans for what she feels will be the _settlement_ of this claim, and she wishes to insure that she controls that outcome.
+The wife may have plans for what she feels will be the settlement of any insurance claim, and she wishes to insure that she controls that outcome.

 e.
-To the wife, it may be far preferable to have a dependent and helpless husband rather than the one who has been so aggressive toward her
+To the wives, it may be far preferable to have a dependent and helpless husband rather than the one who has been so aggressive toward her

 Her filtering all communication, dictating care, and blocking direct interaction with the patient makes the patient increasingly passive, dependent and ultimately insures that he will receive suboptimal care.